Natural hazards

 Land instability has been mapped across the District and currently informs the subdivision consent and building consent processes.

-These maps are proposed to be incorporated into the District Plan as part of the proposed Natural Hazards plan change.
+These maps are proposed to be incorporated into the District Plan as part of the Natural Hazards plan change.

 Land instability reports